AnnieCannons/countries-app-instructions/version-3/README.md

 1. Copy all of the files from your `version-2` folder and paste them into your `version-3` folder
 2. Push your code to Github!
 Your `version-2` code will serve as the starting point for `version-3`.

+### Deploy project to Netlify
+1. Deploy your version-2 folder to Netlify via your Github repo.
+In your Netlify Deploy settings, you will need to specify which version you want to deploy.
+Check out this deployment guide to help you.

 ### Project Setup: Replace the contents of your `vite.config.js` file
 1. Delete all of the code that's currently inside of your `vite.config.js` file
 2. In its place, copy and paste this code into your `vite.config.js` file: